EEEManchester/gazebosim_world_generator/Readme.md

 The repository contains a ROS node called generate_environment which when running offered the services generate_world and evolve_world.

 These services require a config file to be passed and optionally can also be passed a map(image) to overwrite the image defined in the config file.
 This allows a generic config file to be applied to different maps.

-#### Recent updateds

-* Custom dae models can now be used!!!
-* Fixed issue with loading variables from the param server

 ## Drawing a map